manivsbh/scaler-woolf-ecommerce-project/report.md

 *   **Data Consistency:** Maintaining accurate data across various components, particularly in a distributed environment.
 *   **Security:** Protecting sensitive user and transaction data.

-By integrating specialized tools like Elasticsearch for search, Redis for caching, and Kafka for inter-service communication, the project demonstrates a practical approach to building a high-performance, event-driven e-commerce backend.
+By integrating specialized tools like Elasticsearch for search, Redis for caching, Kafka for inter-service communication, and **Celery for asynchronous task processing**, the project demonstrates a practical approach to building a high-performance, event-driven e-commerce backend.
 This report will delve into the design decisions, implementation details, and the benefits derived from these integrations.

 **Figure 1.1: Project Development Process**
 *(Figure captions go below figures.)*